WDI-SEA/notes/16-react/react-hooks/readme.md

 Hooks are not yet meant to replace Redux, Flux, MobX or any state management alternative.

-At this time, Facebook has different on opinions as to whether React Developers should rewrite all of their code in Hooks.
+At this time, Facebook has different opinions as to whether React Developers should rewrite all of their code in Hooks.
 But, they are asking for feedback while it is in Alpha to better understand what additional needs Hooks can address and if they're simply missing anything.